 Oenothera biennis | Common Evening Primrose

-Native to Europe and North America and now cultivated worldwide for medicinal use, Evening Primrose, also called Evening Star, or Sundrop, is both edible and medicinal and extremely easy to grow in almost any landscape.
+Native to Europe and North America, Evening Primrose, also called Evening Star, or Sundrop, is both edible and medicinal and extremely easy to grow in almost any landscape.
 It typically acts as a biennial flowering during the second year of growth, however seed-stock can occasionally flower the first year.

 Almost looking like an Asiatic Lily before bloom, the beautiful, edible, bright yellow flowers eventually open every afternoon and stay open through the evening, giving off a pleasant aroma.
 This herb is very drought tolerant, always producing blooms in the evenings, even after a long sun-baked day.